mahdiatubly/AWS/Machine Learning/MLOpsEngineering.md

   * Shared: Shared spaces are accessible by all users in the domain.

 * Apps: An app represents an application that supports the reading and execution experience of the user’s notebooks, terminals, and consoles.
 The type of app can be JupyterServer, KernelGateway, RStudioServerPro, or RSession.
-*  SageMaker has different setup options that are optimized for different organizational needs:
+SageMaker offers various setup options optimized for different organizational needs:

+1. **Quick Setup**
-  1. Quick Setup is the fastest option to start using SageMaker Studio as an individual user.
-It uses AWS Identity and Access Management (IAM) authentication with auto-generated defaults.
-Quick setup is helpful for single-user domains or first-time users exploring SageMaker.
-You can update the account configuration later.
+   - The fastest option to start using SageMaker Studio as an individual user.
+   - Utilizes AWS Identity and Access Management (IAM) authentication with auto-generated defaults.
+   - Helpful for single-user domains or first-time users exploring SageMaker.
+   - Account configuration can be updated later.

+2. **Standard Setup**
-  2. Standard Setup requires the most configuration because it has the most options for customization.
-This option is better for administrators with large user groups.
-You use this option for VPC configuration, and setting up Single Sign-On or IAM Identity Provider.
+   - Requires the most configuration and offers the most options for customization.
+   - Suitable for administrators managing large user groups.
+   - Includes VPC configuration and setup for Single Sign-On or IAM Identity Provider.

-  3. Templated SageMaker Domain in AWS Service Catalog is used for centralized management of AWS resources.
-The data scientists in your organization use the AWS Service Catalog to access the SageMaker Domain directly from a preconfigured environment.
-This option is useful for organizations that need to comply with strict regulatory guidelines, such as HIPPA or Payment Card Industry (PCI).
-This option activates automated provisioning of environments that are preconfigured to comply with necessary policies.
+3. **Templated SageMaker Domain in AWS Service Catalog**
+   - Enables centralized management of AWS resources.
+   - Data scientists can access the SageMaker Domain directly from a preconfigured environment through the AWS Service Catalog.
+   - Ideal for organizations needing to comply with strict regulatory guidelines, such as HIPPA or Payment Card Industry (PCI).
+   - Activates automated provisioning of environments preconfigured to comply with necessary policies.

 * SageMaker JumpStart: Example notebooks and pretrained models that you can use fine-tune for your own data.
 * Notebook sharing: Share a snapshot of your notebook that team members can copy and work on their own version.
 To share your latest version, you must create a new snapshot and then share it as a copy.
 *  Shared spaces: A shared space consists of a shared JupyterServer application and a shared directory.
 Shared spaces facilitate collaboration in real-time.
 Co-editing is most effective for small groups.